Learn the Lingo

 Grade Exclusion

-Undergraduate students have the ability to select up to two NC State courses with a grade of C- or below to be excluded from their cumulative GPA.
+Undergraduate students can select up to two NC State courses with a grade of C—or below to be excluded from their cumulative GPA.
 Students can apply for grade exclusions through their MyPack Portal.
 Parents and students can access more information about grade exclusions online at policies.ncsu.edu/regulation/reg-02-20-16.

 Grade Point Average (GPA)